 No-till farming is an excellent way to increase the health and productivity of soils by increasing soil organics and water infiltration, decreasing cropland compaction, and greatly reducing or eliminating soil erosion.
 In addition, no-till farming is one of the most economical methods of planting pastureland and hayland, saving you both time and money.

 Our drills are perfect for planting all seed varieties.
-We own three drills- one 7 ft and two 10 ft planting widths – eliminating the need to plow and disk before planting.
-Cost is $12/acre and includes free set-up and calibration assistance.
+We own three drills- one 7 ft and two 10 ft planting widths.
+Our In-County cost is $12/acre and includes free set-up and calibration assistance.
 A minimum of 55 hp is required to pull the drill by tractor, and a truck with a sturdy hitch is required for transport.